KevinGrandon/firefoxos-homescreen-boilerplate/README.md

 # FirefoxOS Homescreen Boilerplate

-Boilerplate Homescreen app for FirefoxOS.
 This homescreen is a simple list of all installed applications.
 It is not complete as it does not yet support bookmarks, installation, and uninstallation.

 ## Installation